 If the editor has articles published, you can look through them, but remember that not all editors write articles.

-Important:Some editors double as writers for an outlet, whereas others don't.
+Editor Tip:Some editors double as writers for an outlet, whereas others don't.
 Still prioritize pitching an editor when you can.

 Pitching an editor via email is considered standard etiquette in online media.
 If you need to locate an editorâs email address, do a search on it first; some editors list their email address and other basic information publicly for transparency.

 If you donât find anything, consider using an email scraper.
 This is a software that can scrape data off a website, including email addresses associated with the domain name.
-I like using VoilaNorbert, which lets you do your first 50 searches for free.
+I liked using VoilaNorbert, which lets you do your first 50 searches for free.
 To use this tool effectively, you need an editorâs first and last name and the domain of the website theyâre probably associated with.

 VoilaNorbert, one of several email scraper tools that can help with targeting.